chandron/IMBB-rnaseq-workshop-1day/rstudio-installation.md

 1. Go to [https://posit.co/download/rstudio-desktop/](https://posit.co/download/rstudio-desktop/)
 2. As you have already installed R, go to **2: Install RStudio**
-3. The site will detect Windows automatically — select your OS and download and run the `.exe` installer
+3. The site will detect Windows automatically — run the `.exe` installer
 4. Follow the setup wizard with default settings
 5. Launch RStudio from the Start menu

 ### 3. Verify installation

 Open RStudio.
-In the **Console** pane (bottom-left), paste the following and press Enter:
+In the **Console** pane, paste the following and press Enter:

 ```r
 print("All good.")
 ```

 If it prints "All good." — the environment is ready.

-### Windows troubleshooting

-**R not found after installation**
-Close and reopen Command Prompt.
-If it still says "command not found", try restarting your computer.

 ---